 In most cases, a workplace must have at least two fire exits.
 Two or more ensures that employees, visitors, and other people in the building will be able to get out quickly during an emergency.
 Additional fire exits may be necessary based on the building size, number of occupants, and the arrangement of the interior of the building.
 What is important is that people can get out quickly and safely.
 The number and location of fire exits must be sufficient to accomplish this.

 Should you notice any of the following criteria not being met, report it immediately to your supervisor or other appropriate person.

 An exit route is the path traveled to get to an exit.
 The following are the design requirements OSHA has established for various parts of fire exit routes in general:

-- Each exit discharge must go directly to the outside of the building or to an open space with access to the outside, or to a refuge area.
+- Each exit discharge must go directly outside the building, an open space with access to the outside, or a refuge area.

 - Each exit discharge must be large enough for the number of people likely to use that exit route.

 - The capacity (number of people) of an exit route may not decrease when moving in the direction people are going to exit the building.

 - Fire exit doors (exit route doors) must be unlocked from the inside.
 Fire exit doors must not include devices or alarms that might restrict the use of the exit route if the device or alarm should fail.

 - If the stairs for an exit route continue beyond the level of the exit discharge, there must be a door, partition, or other effective means that direct people to the exit discharge.

 - The ceiling in exit routes must be at least seven-and-a-half feet high.